EchoSeed/Silver-Glyph-Protocol/README.md

 ```

 ---
-## License / Use
-You said it in chat: if people post open text, expect integration.
-Stillâ€”pick a license so others know where they stand.
-Suggestion: CC BY 4.0 (credit required) *or* CC0 (public domain).
-Tell me which and Iâ€™ll stamp the PDF & README.

 ---
 ## Version
 **v2** â€“ Updated cover formatting (thought seed quoted, directive styled).
 ASCII-safe punctuation.
 Page numbers.
 Table of contents.